 CLAIM: Paul says that an elder should be “the husband of one wife” (1 Tim.
 3:2).
 How can a woman possibly be an elder, if this is the requirement?

-It is common for the Bible to use gender neutral language.
-For instance, “God desires all men to be saved” (1 Tim.
+The Bible simply does not use gender neutral language.
+Earlier, Paul wrote, “God desires all men to be saved” (1 Tim.
 2:4).
 Of course, no one would think that Paul had just men in mind, when reading this verse.
+In Athens, Paul led a group of people to faith in Christ.
+Luke writes, “Some men joined him and believed, among whom also [was] …a woman named Damaris” (Acts 17:34).
+Clearly, the term “men” can include women.

-On the other hand, it’s certainly possible that Paul didn’t envision women elders.
-In his culture, it probably wasn’t strategic to have women leaders, because they were looked down upon.
+Of course, it’s certainly possible that Paul didn’t envision women elders.
+In his culture, it might not have been strategic to have women leaders, because they were looked down upon.
 However, this is different than saying that Paul was prohibiting women elders.
-There is nothing in this passage that would preclude a female elder.